codycjy/02_620_Project/preprocessing/README.md

 Usage: `python process.py <input_h5ad_file> <genes_file>`
 This will generate a new h5ad file with the high variance subset of genes.

+# Data Preprocessing Scripts

+This folder contains Python scripts and data files used for preprocessing and analyzing gene expression data, with a focus on examining the impact of post-mortem interval (PMI) and other confounding factors.

+## Scripts
+* **`confounding_factor_analysis.ipynb`**:
+    * This script (`confounding_factor_analysis.ipynb`) analyzes how demographic factors (like sex, age, education) and race relate to whether someone has dementia.
+    * It uses logistic regression to model these relationships.
+* **`parameter_stability.ipynb`**:
+    * This script (`parameter_stability.ipynb`) investigates how gene expression changes over time after death (post-mortem interval or PMI).
+    * It uses linear regression to model this relationship and checks how stable the model is using cross-validation.
+    * The stability of the model's parameters (slope and intercept) is assessed to find reliable genes.

+## Data Files

+### Input Data

+* **`pseudobulk_data.csv`**: Contains gene expression data, with each row representing a donor and each column a gene.
+* **`meta_extracted.csv`**: Contains metadata about the donors, including PMI.
+* **`significant_genes.csv`**: A list of genes considered significant in the context of PMI analysis.

+### Output Data

+* **`linear_params_73genes.csv`**: Contains parameters (slope and intercept) from the linear regression models for each gene.
+* **`cv_mse_73genes.csv`**: Contains cross-validation results (mean squared error) for each gene.
+* **`cv_intercept_73genes.csv`**: Contains cross-validation results for the intercept of the linear regression models.
+* **`cv_slope_73genes.csv`**: Contains cross-validation results for the slope of the linear regression models.

+## Purpose

+This folder provides scripts and data to:

+* Analyze how gene expression is affected by the time after death.
+* Examine how factors like demographics and race are related to dementia.

+These analyses are important for understanding the complexities of gene expression in post-mortem studies and for identifying potential factors influencing cognitive decline.

 ### Apply the regress out on PMI factors

 Run `python3 regress_out.py` to regress out the pmi factors from the data.